Fully updated April 10, 2023.

 When to Renew Your Passport

-You Must Apply by Mail
+Renew by Mail

-What to Include by Mail
+What to send to renew by mail:

 - Copy of name change documents (if applicable, such as a marriage certificate, divorce certificate, or court-ordered name change documentation)